-Clean engine and drain plug contact surfaces, then reinstall drain plug and washer, torque to 39 N•m ± 3.9 N•m.
+Clean engine and drain plug contact surfaces, then reinstall drain plug and torque it to 39 N•m ± 3.9 N•m (29 lbf•ft ± 3 lbf•ft).

 Refill engine with the specified quantity of the recommended engine oil.
 Refer to TECHNICAL SPECIFICA-TIONS for capacity.